Country Profile: Bosnia and Herzegovina

 Environment

-Bosnia and Herzegovina faces several environmental issues, including air pollution and deforestation.
-The country is actively involved in international environmental agreements aimed at addressing climate change and biodiversity.
+Bosnia and Herzegovina faces several environmental challenges, including air pollution, deforestation, and inadequate waste management.
+The country is committed to various international environmental agreements aimed at addressing climate change and preserving biodiversity.

 Transportation